Rude Boy (Rihanna song): Chart performance

 "Rude Boy" debuted on the US Billboard Hot 100 at number sixty-four.
 It peaked at number one a month later, replacing "Break Your Heart" by Taio Cruz, and became Rihanna's sixth US number one single.
 Rihanna equaled Paula Abdul and Diana Ross as the female artists with the fifth-most number one singles on the Hot 100's in its fifty-one year history.
 "Rude Boy" remained at number one for five consecutive weeks, and was replaced by "Nothin' On You" by B.o.B featuring Bruno Mars.
 "Rude Boy" also topped the US Rhythmic Airplay, Pop Songs, and Dance Club Songs charts.
 "Rude Boy" was certified quintuple platinum by the Recording Industry Association of America and has sold over 3 million copies in the United States as of June 2015.
 "Rude Boy" debuted on the Australian Singles Chart at number forty-five, and peaked at number one for two weeks in March 2010.
 It remained on the chart for nineteen weeks, and was certified two-times platinum by the Australian Recording Industry Association, denoting shipments of over 140,000 copies.
 In New Zealand, the song debuted at number twenty-five on February 22, 2010, and peaked at number three in its fifth week on the chart.

 On the UK Singles Chart, "Rude Boy" peaked at number two.
 It was prevented from reaching the top spot by Tinie Tempah's "Pass Out", which debuted at number one and remained there for two weeks.
 "Rude Boy" was more successful on the UK R&B Chart, where it peaked at number one for one week on February 27, 2010.
 On April 30, 2010, the single was certified gold by the British Phonographic Industry, denoting shipments of over 400,000 copies.
-Elsewhere in Europe, the song achieved moderate chart success, peaking at number three in Denmark and Norway for two weeks on both charts, and in both the Flanders and Wallonia regions of Belgium.
-"Rude Boy" also reached the top ten in Austria, Finland and France, charting at numbers six, seven and eight, respectively.
-"Rude Boy" was slightly less successful in Sweden, where the song peaked at number eleven.
+Elsewhere in Europe, the song achieved great chart success, peaking at number three in Denmark and Norway for two weeks on both charts, and in both the Flanders and Wallonia regions of Belgium.
+"Rude Boy" also reached the top ten in Austria, Finland and France, both of first countries charting at numbers six, and eight for the latter, respectively.
+"Rude Boy" was slightly a little less successful in Sweden, where the song peaked at number eleven.